LGBT*IQA Students & Education Abroad

 - CU Boulder Program Specific Handbooks : country specific information in these orientation materials; some will include LGBTQI country-specific information.

-If financing study abroad is a concern, see our scholarship page.
+If financing education abroad is a concern, see our scholarship page.
 In addition, many of our programs offer scholarships, some specifically for underrepresented students.

 We look forward to meeting with you to discuss your goals and plans.
-See Get Started for your next steps!
+See Getting Started for your next steps!